kalebsamano/streamlit_GHP/README.md

 Create virtual environment using pipenv: https://www.datacamp.com/community/tutorials/virtual-environment-in-python pipenv shell

+IMPORTANT:
+1- If environment is created using Python 3.9, change the version in Pipfile and Pipfile.lock manually to Python 3.8.9 2- Make sure to install streamlit to your local path (pip install streamlit), problems arose with the streamlit installation in the project virtual environment before doing so

-Libraries / packages needed are pep 517, numpy, pandas, plotly and streamlit.
-Install them with the following commands: pip install p5py pipenv install PEP517 pipenv install numpy pipenv install pandas pipenv install plotly pipenv install streamlit
+Libraries / packages needed are pandas, plotly and streamlit.
+Install them with the following commands: pipenv install pandas pipenv install plotly pipenv install streamlit